nvsnkv/budget/README.md

   - Field: Column to check
   - Value: Expected value

-Example: Configure a setting for files matching `.*the-bank.*\.csv` with specific field mappings for Sberbank's CSV format.

 #### 2. Tagging Criteria

 Define rules that automatically assign tags to operations based on conditions.
 Each criterion consists of:

-- **Tag Expression**: Expression that computes the tag name from operation properties
+- **Tag Expression**: Expression that computes the tag name from operation properties.
   - Example: `o => o.Description.Contains("Grocery") ?
 "Food" : "Other"`
 - **Condition**: Boolean expression that determines when to apply the tag
   - Example: `o => o.Amount.Amount < 0` (only for expenses)